Skip to main content

 year-end giving

-With just weeks left in the year, there’s still time for your church to activate a successful year-end giving strategy.
-Even a few unique factors are working in your organization’s favor to end 2022 strong.
+With just a few weeks left in the year, there’s still time for your church to activate a successful year-end giving strategy.
+And this year, a few unique factors are working in your organization’s favor.

-The opportunity to encourage your givers to do even more good before the end of the year doesn’t end there.
-As faith communities prepare for New Year’s Eve services, Dec.
-31 is known in fundraising circles as the most critical giving day of the year for reasons including the annual deadline for tax-deductible contributions and year-end giving.
+Similarly, Dec.
+31 is known in fundraising circles as the most critical giving day of the year — for reasons including the annual deadline for tax-deductible contributions and year-end giving.

 With all these factors working in your favor, here are three keys to a successful year-end giving strategy.